-|A cadre of distinguished fellow-agents (and former David Niven co-stars) converge at Sir James' country estate in hopes of persuading him to come out of retirement|
+|A cadre of distinguished fellow agents (and former David Niven co-stars) converge at Sir James' country estate in hopes of persuading him to come out of retirement|

-To keep questions concerning logic at bay (and there are many), Casino Royale wisely distracts with ceaseless scenes of gunplay, car chases, karate battles and very photogenic explosions, while throwing beautiful starlets and cameo guest stars at the screen at regular intervals.
+To keep questions concerning logic at bay (and there are many), Casino Royale wisely distracts with ceaseless scenes of gunplay, car chases, karate battles, and very photogenic explosions, while throwing beautiful starlets and cameo guest stars at the screen at regular intervals.
 Look!...there’s William Holden and drinking pal John Houston!
 Look!...there’s George Raft flipping a coin!
-Look!...there's Jean Paul Belmondo being all French and everything!
+Look!...there's Jean-Paul Belmondo being all French and everything!
 Listen...that’s someone else’s voice coming out of Jacqueline Bisset’s mouth!
 It all happens so fast and with so little connection to what else is going on, it’s a little like watching a celebrity flip-book, but somehow it all seems to come together.

 WHAT I LOVE ABOUT THIS FILM

 I'm unable to separate Casino Royale from its musical score.
-The two are one in the same.
+The two are one and the same.
 To listen to the soundtrack album is virtually like experiencing the film.
-Scored by the then untouchable Burt Bacharach, I don’t think there’s a musical score out there better suited to a movie.
+Scored by the then-untouchable Burt Bacharach, I don’t think there’s a musical score out there better suited to a movie.
 From the classic title tune (Herb Alpert so seriously nails this song it FLOORS me!) that simultaneously spoofs and pays tribute to the great John Barry James Bond themes, Bacharach’s indubitably-60s yet-timeless score is really the best of his career.
 A Columbia Record Club selection of the month back in 1967, I wore out the stylus endlessly replaying this lp.
 More than 40 years later, it still sounds just as groovy.

-David Niven, Peter Sellers and Woody Allen are all great, but nothing they do here is markedly different from what you’ve seen them do in countless other films.
+David Niven, Peter Sellers, and Woody Allen are all great, but nothing they do here is markedly different from what you’ve seen them do in countless other films.
 The big surprise for me is the gorgeous Joanna Pettet.
 As Mata Bond, the illegitimate daughter of Mata Hari and you-know-who, Pettet shows a surprising flair for comedy light years away from her serious work in The Group (1966).
 Making the most of a comically cockney accent which she later trades in for finishing-school posh, Pettet exudes so much freshness and sexy star quality that one wishes she had worked more.

 |Mata makes an entrance|

-For the most part, the elder members of the cast coast along on a kind of game good will.
+For the most part, the elder members of the cast coast along on a kind of game goodwill.
 You're less impressed by their performances than you are by their being such good sports about taking part in such silliness.
-The younger players, for the most part, barely make any impression at all, what with having to compete with space ships, Frankenstein monsters, and seriously eye-popping art direction.
+The younger players, for the most part, barely make any impression at all, what with having to compete with spaceships, Frankenstein monsters, and seriously eye-popping art direction.

-|Career low-point for classy actress, Deborah Kerr as the evil agent Mimi: the bedroom scene where she's called upon to beseech the celibate Sir James, "Doodle me!"|
+|Career low-point for classy actress Deborah Kerr as the evil agent Mimi: the bedroom scene where she's called upon to beseech the celibate Sir James, "Doodle me!"|

 THE STUFF OF FANTASY

 The women in Casino Royale are all major foxes.
 Just gorgeous.
-This in spite of (or because of) the outrageous extremes of late-60s high-fashion and makeup tended to make women look like glamorous drag queens.
+This in spite of (or because of) the outrageous extremes of late-60s high fashion and makeup tended to make women look like glamorous drag queens.
 The hairstyles and costumes on display in this film would make Lady Gaga weep with joy.